 Contemporary poet-couples join a long tradition.
 In 1846, the Victorian dramatic monologist Robert Browning married the gifted poet Elizabeth Barrett.
 The Brownings' fifteen-year marriage yielded some of the best-loved poems in the English language: his "Fra Lippo Lippi" and her Sonnets From The Portuguese, among others.
 The great Russian poet Anna Akhmatova had an ill-fated marriage to the young poet Nikolai Gumilyov.
 W. H. Auden fell into a fiery, at times damaging, romance with the poet Chester Kallman, who was fourteen years his junior.
 Their relationship produced many collaborations, including the libretto to Stravinsky’s famous The Rake’s Progress.

 More recently, former U.S. poet laureate Robert Hass married avant-garde hero Brenda Hillman.
 The union of the influential James Tate and Dara Wier has propelled the University of Amherst MFA program for years.
 Countless poets have fallen in love, shared, and sometimes ruined, each other’s lives.

 Sylvia Plath and Ted Hughes

-Plath grew up in a New England society family; after graduating suma cum laude from Smith College, she was awarded a Fulbright to study for two years in Cambridge, England.
-Waiting for her there—though neither of them knew it—was Ted Hughes, an ambitious young British poet eager to make his reputation, and to meet girls.
+Sylvia Plath grew up in a New England society family.
+After graduating summa cum laude from Smith College, she was awarded a Fulbright to study for two years in Cambridge, England.
+Waiting for her there—though neither of them knew it—was Ted Hughes, an ambitious, young British poet eager to make his reputation.
 Less than four months after the two met, they were married.